Abrupt transitions in the optimization of diffusion with distributed resetting: Introduction

 The paper is organized as follows.
-We first recall the theory of distributed resetting and show the interest of using truncated densities, i.e., restricted to a compact support (Section \ref{sec:setup}).
+We first recall the theory of distributed resetting and show the theoretical interest of considering truncated PDFs, i.e., restricted to a compact support (Section \ref{sec:setup}).
 We apply these results to truncated Gaussian and exponential distributions, and unveil abrupt transitions in the optimal rate as the mean or variance are varied (Section \ref{sec:other_rho}).
 In Section \ref{sec:GL}, we develop a Ginzburg-Landau theory that accounts phenomenologically for these first-order transitions and derive a general condition for the existence of an associated critical point, in analogy with the liquid-gas critical point.
 This singularity with infinite derivative is located on a critical line where the variations of $r^*$ are still continuous.
-To obtain further insights on the mechanisms that lead to a discontinuous transition, we study in Section \ref{sec:lastresetting} the {\em last resetting point density}, i.e., the probability density of the last resetting position used by the particle before finding the target.
-The analysis of this density allows us to show how two equivalent, \lq\lq coexisting" optimal strategies can be markedly different.
+To obtain further insights on the mechanisms that lead to a discontinuous transition, we study in Section \ref{sec:lastresetting} the {\em last resetting point probability density function}, i.e., the PDF of the last resetting position used by the particle before finding the target.
+The analysis of this distribution allows us to show how two equivalent, \lq\lq coexisting" optimal strategies can be markedly different.
 We also revisit the two-resetting point problem under this scope and see how it differs in some aspects from the other distributions studied.
 We conclude in Section \ref{sec:concl}.